 Research and Development

 The aim of the RBF Morph technology is to perform fast mesh morphing using a mesh-independent approach based on state-of-the-art RBF (Radial Basis Functions) techniques.
-Radial Basis Functions (RBF) are recognized among the best mathematical tools to perform mesh morphing.
-An industrial implementation of RBF is available in the software RBF MorphTM born for CFD applications and now available in ANSYS Mechanical.
+Radial Basis Functions are recognized as among the best mathematical tools to perform mesh morphing.
+An industrial implementation of RBF is available in the software RBF Morph™ born for CFD applications and now available in ANSYS Mechanical.